Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats__movie_breakdowns/Fight_Club__1999.md

 ## 7. **B Story `[?]`**

-Protagonist and Marla - she calls
+Suicidal Marla calls Narrator - Tyler starts relationship with Marla of with the Narrator is jealous.

 ## 8. **Fun and Games `[?-?]`**